 Jackie moved to Wales just before starting her first children’s book, Jo’s Storm, by Caroline Pitcher.
 She has illustrated many books over the years and has successfully authored a growing number herself.
 She says enjoys the company of animals to people but can be quite sociable on occasion.

 She still lives in Pembrokeshire, Wales and works from her home studio.

-SU WILLIAMS graduated from Herefordshire College of Art in 2001 with BA (Hons) in Design Crafts and now lives in Bristol.
+Sue graduated from Herefordshire College of Art in 2001 with BA (Hons) in Design Crafts and now lives in Bristol.

 Landscapes are her inspiration.
 Her textile and ink work reflects how light and colour evoke their unique atmosphere.
 During her time in Herefordshire, she was surrounded by beautiful countryside, the Welsh mountains and the Malvern Hills.
 Mountains, seascapes, and vistas of places she has travelled to all inspire her.
 The landscapes of the west coast of Scotland and Ireland are her favourites.

 To produce her textile collages, she begins with the background, working with dye washes.
 Then she adds the layers of fabric as a painter would add paint, to build up a relief image.
 She does not draw any part of the image but works with the materials, to express the spontaneous blend of colour and form of a landscape.

 Since moving to Bristol, the urban landscape, such as the colourful houses perched on the hills, has encouraged Su to develop her print-making which she approachs in the same way as her textile work, looking at layers and textures.